The Shawangunk mountains are a rock climber’s dream

 Back to the Present

-Tired of Best Buy or simply looking for hard to find CD’s or vinyls?
+Tired of Best Buy or simply looking for hard to find CD’s or vinyl?
 Check out one of the unique record shops in the area such as Jack’s Rhythms or Rhino Records.
-The artistic college vibe of New Paltz also fosters interesting off beat clothing and accessory shops like the Groovy Blueberry.
+The artistic college vibe of New Paltz also fosters interesting offbeat clothing and accessory shops like the Groovy Blueberry.

-Another good option in the area is the Gilded Otter at the edge of town.
-A fine brew pub, you can either enjoy their award winning in-house brews at the bar, or you can sit down to a fine meal ranging from Pear Gorgonzola Pizza to Shawangunk Jambalaya.
-If you’re looking for a lively college bar atmosphere and excellent chicken wings however, make sure to check out McGillicuddy’s.
-With a famous selection of 14 different flavors of wings and.35 cent wings on Mondays (in addition to $4.50 pitchers of Miller’s Light), they live up to their motto as “a place to raise your spirits.”
+If you’re looking for a lively college bar atmosphere and excellent chicken wings, however, make sure to check out McGillicuddy’s.
+With a famous selection of 14 different flavors of wings and.35 cent wings on Mondays (in addition to cheap pitchers of Miller’s Light), they live up to their motto as “a place to raise your spirits.”

 The Mountain House–Or Not

 There are many nice lodgings in the area if you cannot afford to stay at the Mountain House or would simply like to be closer to town.
 The New Paltz Hostel and Inn, conveniently located on Main Street, is a wonderfully cozy place to stay that lives up to its slogan as “serendipitous lodgings for the weary traveler,” and is perfect for any nomad on the go.